OldGamesLab/Harold/README.md

 Some features are more middle ground:

+-   Fonts are rendered within HTML elements, which makes it impossible to use native Fallout bitmap fonts.
+The UI system needs to use the WebGL renderer instead of HTML and DOM for bitmap font rendering to work well.
 -   Combat works at an extremely basic level but not to a great degree (only the SMG and spear is really tested, you cannot swap ammo, etc.)
 -   No equippable armor
 -   The world map is rough and buggy, and on the area screens entrances are misplaced